cltk/cltk/docs/classical_latin.rst

 .. note::

-   The trained set is not persisting across sessions, which is why it is being rebuild for each use.
-The tokenizer works fine, though this needs to be fixed.
+   The tokenizer (`latin.pickle`) is not persisting after it is made (that or it is being incorrectly read), which is why right now the tokenizer recreates it for every use.

 Text Processing